Ultimaker/Meta/code_conventions.md

 Code blocks (not Code::Blocks :))
 -----
-* Allways use a code block if possible and allowed in the language construction
+* Always use a code block if possible and allowed in the language construction
 * Code blocks always start on a new line
 * The opening and closing code block delimiters should always be on a separate line on the same indentation level as the keywords (e.g. `if`, `while`, `else`).
 * Any code within the a code block must be indented to one indentation level further.
 Indentation levels differ by 4 spaces.